 You want to know something else?
 You can actually increase productivity by as much as 75% by having only part-time workers!

 You think time is wasted teaching more people how to do their job, or you think time is wasted in double the amount of management, but you're dead wrong!
 You can run almost any kind of company you would using full-time employees with part-time employees instead.
-It's all about attitude and planing.
+It's all about attitude and planning.
 What you'll get in return is a very happy and extremely productive work force.

 Now, I'm not here to tell you what to do or how to spend your time.
 We each face our struggles and daily challenges.
 But I would like to make you pause for a moment.